nam170201/introduction-to-python-for-computational-science-and-engineering/book/15-visualising-data.md

 The probably most commonly used library in Science and Engineering to visualise such data sets is probably VTK, the Visualisation ToolKit (<https://vtk.org>).
 This is a substantial C++ library with interfaces to high level languages, including Python.

-One can either call these routines directly from Python code, or write the data to disk in a format that the VTK library can read (so called vtk data files), and then use stand-alone programme such as Mayavi, ParaView and VisIt to read these data files and manipulate them (ofter with a GUI).
+One can either call these routines directly from Python code, or write the data to disk in a format that the VTK library can read (so called vtk data files), and then use stand-alone programme such as Mayavi, ParaView and VisIt to read these data files and manipulate them (often with a GUI).
 All three of these are using the VTK library internally, and can read vtk data files.

 These package is very well suited to visualise static and timedependent 2d and 3d-fields (scalar, vector and tensor fields).
 Two examples are shown below.